 - 3.1 Section 13 of The Neighbourhood Planning Act 2017 amends the Planning and Compulsory Purchase Act (2004) to require local planning authorities to set out in their Statements of Community Involvement their policies for involving interested parties in the preliminary stages of plan-making. - 3.2 The South Downs National Park Authority (SDNPA) is committed to opening the planning process to all sections of the community and hearing from as many groups and individuals as possible throughout the development of planning policy.
 There are existing legal requirements for consultation set out in the Town and Country Planning (Local Planning) (England) Regulations (2012).
 The regulations categorise consultees into two groups (see also Appendix 3).
 These are: - Specific Consultation Bodies The regulations list specific organisations and types of organisations that should be defined as specific bodies.
 A local planning authority must consult with those organisations in this list that they consider may have an interest in the subject of the proposed planning document. - General Consultation Bodies The regulations list categories of organisations that should be defined as general consultation bodies.
 A local planning authority must consult with those organisations in their list of general consultation bodies, as they consider appropriate. - 3.3 In consulting with the local community the SDNPA will take all reasonable efforts to make documents accessible to everyone.
-We are committed to doing additional outreach to engage with underrepresented groups.
-These groups can include: - Young people (specifically aged 16-24) - People with disabilities (including people with learning disabilities) - People from socially deprived areas (including areas of rural deprivation) - Black and Minority Ethnic groups (including Gypsies and Travellers) - People with no or limited internet access - People with children/and other caring commitments who may not be able to attend evening meetings
+During the COVID-19 pandemic, the Authority had to review the way in which we consulted and engaged with our consultees and communities.
+We needed to keep in mind the health and safety of our visitors and members of staff.
+This meant for a period of time, for example during any 'Lockdown', that hard copies of documents would not be available. - 3.4 We are committed to doing additional outreach to engage with underrepresented groups.
+These groups can include: - Young people (specifically aged 16-24) - People with disabilities (including people with learning disabilities) - People from socially deprived areas (including areas of rural deprivation)

+- Black and Minority Ethnic groups (including Gypsies and Travellers) - People with no or limited internet access - People with children/and other caring commitments who may not be able to attend evening meetings